nicholaswilde/recipes/docs/italian/summer-pesto-pasta.md

 ### Step 3

-In a separate bowl combine store-bought pesto, zest and juice from 1 lemon.
+In a separate bowl combine store-bought [pesto][1], zest and juice from 1 lemon.

 ### Step 4

 Mix well, then pour in pasta.
 Combine veggies into pasta and serve.

+[1]: <../sauces-and-dressings/joy-of-cooking-pesto.md>